tderrien/FEELnc/README.md

 ### 2- FEELnc_codpot.pl

-The second step of the pipeline (FEELnc_codpot) aims at computing the CPS i.e the coding potential score (between [0-1]) foreach of the candidate transcripts in the candidate_lncRNA.gtf file.
+The main step of the pipeline (FEELnc_codpot) aims at computing the CPS i.e the coding potential score (between [0-1]) foreach of the candidate transcripts in the candidate_lncRNA.gtf file.

 **- INPUT :**